Kafū, aged forty-one.

 July 28th.

-Again I attended a jōruri puppet performance at Yūraku-za.
+Again I attended the jōruri puppet theater at Yūraku-za.

-On the return journey, a sudden rain struck; a cool wind washed away the blazing heat.
+On the way home, a sudden rain swept through; the cool wind washed away the sweltering heat.

 July 29th.